O'Neill Sea Odyssey: Core curriculum

-Marine Biology
+Marine biology

 Discussion includes the life cycles of plankton, their role in the food web and the unique chemical and physical balance that helps maintain life in the sea.
 Students participate in a hands-on plankton tow and the specimen is taken back to the classroom for further examination.
 A water sample is also taken back to test its salinity using a refractometer.
 When the students return to the lab, the samples from the plankton tow gathered on the boat are viewed through a microscope that is connected to a large-screen monitor.
 Students participate in plankton identification and discuss the different types of phytoplankton and zooplankton collected.

 Ecology

 Students learn information about the Monterey Bay Sanctuary's characteristics and marine life and habitats.
-Discussion includes the kelp forest, marine mammals, human influence on our marine habitat and related ecosystems, threats to the bay, and ideas for conservation and preservation.
+Discussion includes the kelp forest, marine mammals, human influence on the marine habitat and related ecosystems, threats to the bay, and ideas for conservation and preservation.
 Visual aids are used to emphasize these concepts.
 A water sample is taken to learn about pH.
 Crab pods are pulled up each class so kids can view live creatures that might have settled in them, such as crabs and the occasional octopus.
 On the way back to the harbor, students count the number of otters in Black's Beach kelp forest and record this information on their data sheet.
 After the students return to the lab, an overview of the water cycle and watersheds is given.
 The water sample is tested for pH and the effect of pH on the ecosystem is discussed.
 Students discuss storm drains and how they relate to ocean pollution.
 Using a watershed model, examples of point source and non-point source pollution are demonstrated.
 Students are encouraged to conceptualize solutions to current environmental problems including landfill diversion, organic farming, reducing, reusing, recycling and alternate forms of transportation and energy.